 Some prepaid card issuers offer their customers certain rewards, such as discounts or cashback on purchases.
 This can be advantageous if, for example, you regularly shop at the store that issued the card.

 A prepaid card can be used instead of a traditional checking account because it is possible to have all your salary paid onto your prepaid card.
 The fees for some prepaid cards may be lower than those charged by banks for some checking accounts.
 Also, prepaid cards are available to everyone, so you can purchase one even if your application for a checking account has been refused.

 Disadvantages of Prepaid Cards

 Perhaps the main disadvantage of a prepaid card is that it does not enable you to improve your credit score by building a good credit history.
-Since it is not a credit card, the way in which you use your card will not be reported to the credit bureaus.
-This means that it will have no effect whatsoever on your credit score.
+Since it is not a credit card, how you use your card will not be reported to the credit bureaus.
+This means that it will not affect your credit score positively or negatively.

 Another potential disadvantage is that prepaid cards usually carry a range of different charges.
 These may include monthly service fees, reloading charges, and cash withdrawal fees.
 As soon as you incur each fee, it will be deducted from your balance.

-Prepaid cards are as convenient to use as credit cards and you may also be rewarded for using them.
+Prepaid cards are as convenient to use as credit cards, and you may also be rewarded for using them.
 They are available to everyone and can help you to keep to a monthly spending budget.
-However, prepaid cards cannot enable you to improve your credit score and the fees they carry can be quite high.
+However, prepaid cards cannot enable you to improve your credit score, and the fees they carry can be relatively high.